Detailed Guide to Impulsive Waves in Forex

-An impulsive wave is a five-waves structure labeled with numbers (1-2-3-4-5) and it is the move every trader wants to catch.
-The reason for this is the fact that in an impulsive wave price is supposed to move faster than in a corrective wave.
+An impulsive wave is a five-wave structure labelled with numbers (1-2-3-4-5), and it is the move every trader wants to catch.
+The reason for this is that in an impulsive wave price is supposed to move faster than in a corrective wave.

-In this Forex Trading Academy section dedicated to the Elliott Waves Theory, you’ll find out that that is a wrong approach to understanding impulsive waves.
-Not only that impulsive waves are complex structures, but, at least when it comes to the Forex market, they are not that common.
+In this section of the Forex Trading Academy dedicated to the Elliott Waves Theory, you’ll find out that that is a wrong approach to understanding impulsive waves; not only because impulsive waves are complex structures, but, at least when it comes to the Forex market, because they are not that common.

-Yes, this market that trades more than five trillion dollars on every business day, it is spending more time in consolidation areas or ranges, than travelling in impulsive waves.
-However, consolidation areas or corrective waves, are also having impulsive waves of a lower degree in their component.
+Yes, this market that trades more than 5 trillion dollars on every business day is spending more time in consolidation areas or ranges than travelling in impulsive waves.
+However, consolidation areas or corrective waves also have impulsive waves of a lower degree in their make-up.

-In order for a move to be interpreted as an impulsive wave, it needs to follow specific rules for each and every wave out of those five waves, as well as rules and conditions for the overall impulsive wave.
-Moreover, even price action to follow an impulsive wave needs to obey other rules that are basically confirming the previous impulsive wave.
+By way of example, a complex correction like a triple zigzag pattern has no more and no less than six impulsive waves of a lower degree in its make-up.
+This makes it one of the most vicious and powerful ways in which a market can move, and almost all Elliott traders associate it with an impulsive wave; but this is totally wrong.
+In order for a move to be interpreted as an impulsive wave, it needs to follow specific rules for each and every one of those five waves, as well as rules and conditions for the overall impulsive wave.
+Moreover, even price action to follow an impulsive wave needs to obey other rules that basically confirm the previous impulsive wave.
 If the rules for the move to follow an impulsive wave are not respected, then the previous impulsive move is simply not correct.

 What Makes an Impulsive Wave?

-There are many things and conditions to look after before deciding if a move is an impulsive wave, or a five-waves structure.
-Only if that respective decline or advance in the market respects all impulsive rules, one can say for sure that the count is correct.
+There are many factors and conditions to look at before deciding whether a move is an impulsive wave or a five-wave structure.
+Only if that respective decline or advance in the market respects all impulsive rules can one say for sure that the count is correct.

-One thing that traders fail to realize is that counting waves with this trading theory are subject to interpreting future market moves based on previous patterns/conditions/price action in the past.
-Counting should not be done with current price levels, but current price levels should be a reaction of previous counts on the same time frame or bigger ones.
+One thing that traders fail to realise is that counting waves with this trading theory involves interpreting future market moves based on previous patterns/conditions/price action in the past.
+Counting should not be done with current price levels, but rather current price levels should be a reaction of previous counts on the same timeframe, or longer ones.

 Rules of an Impulsive Wave

-The following are rules that define an impulsive wave, and any move that respects them is a valid Elliott Waves five-waves structure.
-They should be interpreted together as part of what makes an impulsive or a motive wave, and if only one is not respected, then the whole interpretation falls apart.
+The following are rules that define an impulsive wave, and any move that respects them is a valid Elliott Waves five-wave structure.
+They should be interpreted together as part of what makes an impulsive or a motive wave, and if even one is not respected, then the whole interpretation falls apart.

-The 1st, 3rd, and 5th Waves Are Impulsive
+The First, Third and Fifth Waves Are Impulsive.

-The same thing applies to the other motive waves in a five-waves structure, namely the 3rd and the 5th ones.
-Separately taken, they need to be impulsive waves on their own.
-Together, they are being part of an impulsive wave of a bigger degree.
+The same thing applies to the other motive waves in a five-wave structure, namely the third and the fifth ones.
+Taken separately, they need to be impulsive waves in their own right; together, they are part of an impulsive wave of a higher degree.

-3rd Wave Cannot be the Shortest out of the Three Impulsive Waves
+The Third Wave Cannot be the Shortest of the Three Impulsive Waves

-This is by far the most important rule of them all in an impulsive wave and it totally validates or invalidates a count.
-Such a rule cannot be bent or ignored and it has the great advantage that it is visible in any five-waves structure.
+This is by far the most important rule of them all in an impulsive wave, and it totally validates or invalidates a count.
+Such a rule cannot be bent or ignored, and it has the great advantage that it is visible in any five-wave structure.

-What I’m trying to say here is that even before starting to label a possible impossible wave, if the potential 3rd wave is the shortest one when compared with the 1st and the 5th waves, then the whole pattern is not an impulsive one.
-Most likely it is falling under corrective waves category and more investigation needs to be done in order to come out with the proper count.
+What I’m trying to say here is that even before starting to label a possible impulsive wave, if the potential third wave is the shortest one when compared with the first and the fifth waves, then the whole pattern is not an impulsive one; it most likely falls into the corrective waves category, and more investigation needs to be done in order to come out with the proper count.

-Out of the three waves that need to be impulsive in a five-waves structure (the 1st, the 3rd and the 5th), at least one needs to be extended.
-Extension refers to the longest wave out of these three and it is in strong relation with Fibonacci levels.
+Out of the three waves that need to be impulsive in a five-wave structure (the first, the third and the fifth), at least one needs to be extended.
+Extension refers to the longest wave out of these three, and it strongly related to Fibonacci levels.

-Both 2nd and 4th waves correct into the territory of the 1st and the 3rd wave and the retracement level is different.
-The 2nd wave cannot retrace beyond the start of the 1st wave, and the 4th wave cannot retrace into the territory of the 2nd wave.
-Usually, the 2nd and the 4th waves are different in many aspects, starting with structure, distance traveled, complexity, etc.
+Both the second and fourth waves correct into the territory of the first and the third wave, and the retracement level is different.
+The second wave cannot retrace beyond the start of the first wave, and the fourth wave cannot retrace into the territory of the second wave.
+Usually, the second and fourth waves are different in many aspects, such as structure, distance travelled, complexity, etc.

-By now already, Elliott Waves theory doesn’t look that simple anymore.
-So many things to consider only on an impulsive wave structure?
-Well, these are only basic things, as impulsive waves are of different types (no less than four types!!!) and this further subdivides the overall analytical thinking when labeling markets.
+By now, already, Elliott Waves theory doesn’t look that simple anymore.
+So many things to consider just on an impulsive wave structure?
+Well, these are only basic things, as impulsive waves come in different types (no less than four!), and this subdivision further complicates the overall analytical thinking when labelling markets.

 Other educational materials